msplke/rave/README.md

 ## Description

+- Rave comprises two parts:

-- Rave is a mobile app that allows campus students to stay up-to-date on upcoming events happening across their own and other campuses.
-The app provides an easy-to-use interface that makes it simple for users to browse events by date, category, or location.
-Users can also receive event reminders, and share events with friends.
-- Whether it's club meetings, parties, sports, games, cultural events, volunteer opportunities, or workshops, Rave is the go-to destination for students who want to stay connected and make the most of their campus experience.
+1. An Expo mobile app that allows campus students to stay up-to-date on upcoming events happening across their own and other campuses.
+Whether it's club meetings, parties, sports, games, cultural events, volunteer opportunities, or workshops, Rave is the go-to destination for students who want to stay connected and make the most of their campus experience.
+2. A NextJS web app for clubs and societies to engage existing members and find new ones.

 ## Project Structure